 The county or city own the hydrant not you.
 Therefore you have no rights or say so of what happens and how the hydrant is used.
 Its kind of like having a sidewalk that runs through driveway and lawn.

 Its technically city property.
 That includes a small radius of area around the hydrant.
-That also means that if you accidently damage the hydrant you will most likely be held liable.
+That also means that if you accidentally damage the hydrant you will most likely be held liable.

 This question may pop into your head if you have negative feelings towards having a fire hydrant in your front yard.
 Sure you can ask them to move it but the answer will most likely be no.